 For instance, Support vector machines and artificial neural networks have helped predict the outbreak of malaria by considering factors such as temperature, average monthly rainfall, etc.

-ProMED-mail, a web-based program allows health organizations to monitor diseases and predict disease outbreaks in real-time.
+ProMED-mail- is a web-based program that allows health organizations to monitor diseases and predict disease outbreaks in real-time.
 Using automated classification and visualization, HealthMap actively relies on ProMED to track and alert countries about the possible epidemic outbreaks.

 Machine Learning has proved to be immensely helpful in the field of Radiology.
 In medical image analysis, there is a multitude of discrete variables that can get triggered at any random moment.
 ML-based algorithms are beneficial here.
 Since ML algorithms learn from the many disparate data samples, they can better diagnose and identify the desired variables.
 For instance, ML is used in medical image analysis to classify objects like lesions into different categories – normal, abnormal, lesion or non-lesion, benign, malignant, and so on.
 Researchers in UCLH are using Google’s DeepMind Health to develop such algorithms that can detect the difference between healthy cells and cancerous cells, and consequently enhance the radiation treatment for cancerous cells.

 It is a known fact that regularly updating and maintaining healthcare records and patient medical history is an exhaustive and expensive process.
-ML technologies are helping solve this issue by reducing the time, effort and money input in the record-keeping process.
-Document classification methods using VMs (vector machines) and ML-based OCR recognition techniques like Google’s Cloud Vision API helps sort and classify healthcare data.
-Then there’s also smart health records that help connect doctors, healthcare practitioners, and patients to improve research, care delivery, and public health.
+ML technologies are helping solve this issue by reducing the time, effort, and money input in the record-keeping process.
+Document classification methods using VMs (vector machines) and ML-based OCR recognition techniques like Google’s Cloud Vision API help sort and classify healthcare data.
+Then there are also smart health records that help connect doctors, healthcare practitioners, and patients to improve research, care delivery, and public health.

 Today, we stand on the cusp of a medical revolution, all thanks to machine learning and artificial intelligence.
 However, using technology alone will not improve healthcare.
 There also needs to be curious and dedicated minds who can give meaning to such brilliant technological innovations as machine learning and AI.